yingyan-zhao/JournalPublicationProject/README.md

 ## Preliminary Main Findings

 ### Finding 1: Top-ranked authors appear on a growing share of papers

 Figure 1 asks how frequently a Top Five paper includes at least one author with a strong recent publication record.
 Author rankings are recalculated each year using publication counts during the preceding 20 years.
 The share of papers with at least one top-10% author increased from 27.8% in 1980 to 46.4% in 2025.
 The corresponding share rose from 18.4% to 29.7% for the top 5% and from 3.4% to 12.9% for the top 1%.

 By 2025, nearly half of Top Five papers therefore included an author ranked in the preceding 20-year top 10%.
 Because the increase appears at all three thresholds, the change is not confined to a small group at the very top of the publication distribution.
 Authors with strong recent Top Five records have become more prevalent across published papers.

-This pattern is consistent with greater persistence among productive researchers, but it can have several explanations.
-Experienced authors may have accumulated knowledge, developed more effective research processes, or become involved in several projects simultaneously.
-Increasing coauthorship and larger research teams also raise the probability that a paper includes at least one highly ranked author.
-Collaboration between experienced and newer researchers may further contribute to the trend.
+It is not surprising that experienced and highly productive authors publish more frequently.
+They may have accumulated knowledge, developed more effective research processes, established productive collaborations, or managed several projects simultaneously.
+What is more striking is how substantially their presence on Top Five papers has increased over time.

-The figure measures the presence of top-ranked authors on papers, not their share of all authorship positions or their individual contribution to each paper.
-It also does not identify why concentration increased.
-In particular, it provides no direct evidence that editors favor established authors or that experienced authors have displaced newcomers.
-The more limited conclusion is that prior Top Five publication success has become more closely associated with continued presence in these journals.
+Several mechanisms could produce this pattern.
+Larger research teams mechanically increase the likelihood that a paper includes at least one highly ranked author.
+Greater specialization may also encourage collaboration between researchers with complementary skills, while experienced scholars may increasingly coauthor with newer researchers.
+The results are therefore consistent with experience, reputation and prior publication success becoming more closely associated with continued Top Five publication.

 [![Share of papers with a top-ranked author\]\(outputs/figures/overall/Graph1_TopAuthorPaperShares_After1980.png)](outputs/figures/overall/Graph1_TopAuthorPaperShares_After1980.html)
 *Figure 1.
 Share of Top Five papers with at least one author ranked in the top 1%, 5%, or 10% of publication counts during the preceding 20 years.
 Rankings are recalculated annually.*